Mrian07/Proyeksi/docs/release-notes/6-0-1/README.md

 ---

-# OpenProject 6.0.1
+# ProyeksiApp 6.0.1

-**OpenProject 6.0.1 contains the following changes for the
+**ProyeksiApp 6.0.1 contains the following changes for the
 <span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-8">Wiki</span>
 module:**

-In OpenProject versions prior to 6.0.0., specific characters of [wiki](../../user-guide/wiki/) titles were removed upon saving – especially dots and spaces.
+In ProyeksiApp versions prior to 6.0.0., specific characters of [wiki](../../user-guide/wiki/) titles were removed upon saving – especially dots and spaces.
 Spaces were replaced with an underscore, while other characters were removed.